Responsibilities and Authority of ISSAs

 The results of these reviews will be summarized with other DPA findings and will be forwarded to DHS for follow up action.
 The DHS BQASI will ensure appropriate corrective action plans are developed and implemented.
 This activity is subject to tracking and follow up monitoring by DPA.

 DHS Random Monitoring Activities-DHS BQASI will conduct joint random on-site reviews of different individual cases and issue separate findings.
 Written plans of correction will also be required as a result of the DHS case reviews.
 The BQASI will track the plans of correction and will report to DPA on the status of these cased quarterly.

 Maintenance of Records by ISSAs-The ISSA agencies are to maintain paper records for review by monitoring agencies of the following information:

 When a person is awarded funding through the Illinois Department of Human Services (DHS) they begin participating in the Medicaid Waiver Program.
 The Medicaid Waiver Program is coordinated on a State level and the State contracts with Individual Service Coordination (ISC) agencies to monitor the services that an individual compliance.
 CISA is the ISC agency that monitors the services individuals receive.
 CISA represents DHS's interest in promoting independence and self-sufficiency for individuals participating in the Medicaid Waiver Program.
 CISA is designed to assist but not supplant the guardian or the individual themselves.
 An Individual Service Coordinator will be assigned to a person receiving services.
-The Individual Service Coordinator does a required minimum of 4 visits a year to see the person in their Residential and Day Program sites.
-The Individual Service Coordinator will participate in the annual service plan meeting and the development of that plan.
+The Individual Service Coordinator does a required minimum of 2 visits a year to see the person in their Residential and Day Program sites.
+The Individual Service Coordinator will Coordinate and Develop Personal Plan for individuals receiving services.
 With each visit the Individual Service Coordinator will contact the guardian to get their input regarding services that person is receiving.

 Individual Service and Support Advocacy (ISSA)